 Divorce, or dissolution of marriage, is an action to end the marriage contract.
 When it comes to filing for divorce in Melbourne FL, and the rest of the state, these laws are set by the State of Florida Statutes and the Florida Family Law Rules of Procedure.
 Forms regarding family law are available through the Florida State Courts website.
 Legal jargon, language, and specific protocols involved aren’t always formatted in a way where they can be easily understood by everyday people.
 Of course, my services are designed to forgo those stresses and ambiguity to help you get through such a difficult time of your life.

 While it is recommended to have legal representation during the divorce process, it’s not required.
 Of course, if you have the means to hire a lawyer it might be helpful to heed this advice but not everyone can.
 Due to the paperwork heavy nature of divorce along with all of the procedural things involved, I offer my services to help effectively guide you through the process so you don’t have to hire a lawyer.

 Why Do People Get Divorced?

+You might be asking yourself how you got to this point in your relationship.
 Every divorce has its reasons.
 People lie, cheat, and steal in ways that make it difficult for even the hardiest of people to continue staying married to their spouse.
 In fact, cheating, fighting, and a lack of commitment are usually listed toward the top of any list cataloging reasons for divorce.
 Other reasons for wanting a divorce include:

 - Lack of premarital education – Something commonly overlooked by people looking to get married is counseling services.
 When you get swept up in the excitement of getting married it’s easy to think you don’t need certain services that are available because, at the time, everything is great.